Big Screen Rome

 Aristotle defines tragedy as "an imitation of an action that serious, complete, and possessing magnitude; in embellished language; effecting through pity and fear the catharsis of such emotions."
 Additional elements include a reversal in the characters' state of affairs and a recognition (of oneself or the state of affairs) that leads to knowledge.
 Who is to blame for Antony's and/or Cleopatra's downfall?
 Are there elements of tragedy in their downfall?

 Plutarch incorporates much of Octavian's (and Vergil's, Horace's and Propertius') anti-Cleopatra and anti-Antony rhetoric in his narrative, often casting an exotic oriental spin on their relationship.
-To what extent does the film emphasize Cleopatra as Other?
+To what extent does the film emphasize Cleopatra as Other (or not)?

 How did/does Cleopatra speak to an American audience?
 What issues of the late 1950's and early 1960's are evident in the film?